stesilva/MDSBW_Project/README.md

 3. **Recommendations**:
    - Focus on improving the model's handling of education-related features, as they show both high importance and high divergence in error cases
    - The privacy mechanism appears to be working as intended, with minimal impact on model decisions
+   -
+## Part 6: Explainability and LLM
+ - Generate a natural language explanation based on SHAP values, showing only the highest contributions.
+ -
+### Features
+1. **SHAP for Model Explainability**
+   - Integrated SHAP (SHapley Additive exPlanations) to provide detailed insights into feature contributions to model predictions.
+SHAP values are computed to identify the contribution of each feature, offering an additive decomposition that aids in explaining complex model behavior.
+   -
+2. **LLM Studio Integration**
+   - Used LLM Studio to expose an API that generates natural language explanations of model predictions.
+The API utilizes the llama-3.2-1b-instruct model, fine-tuned for instruction-following tasks, to convert numeric SHAP values into coherent textual summaries that are understandable by non-experts.

+3. **VSCode API Integration**
+   - The generated API is integrated into VSCode, to access natural language explanations directly from the development environment.
+   -
+ ## Example output

+Natural Language Explanation for Instance 0:
+- gender_binary: -0.1466 contribution
+- marital_status_Now_married: -0.1419 contribution
+- relationship_Married-civil_spouse: -0.1445 contribution
+- hours_per_week_Weekly_Sales_employees: -0.1348 contribution
+- age_cohort: 0.1264 contribution
+- marital_status_Now_married: 0.1113 contribution
+- relationship_Own-child: -0.1051 contribution
+- gender_binary: -0.0846 contribution
+- hours_per_week_Monthly_Sales_employees: -0.0799 contribution
+- age_cohort: 0.0748 contribution
+- marital_status_Never-married: -0.0644 contribution
+- relationship_Married-civil_spouse: -0.0615 contribution
+- gender_binary: -0.0571 contribution
+- hours_per_week_Weekly_Sales_employees: -0.0559 contribution
+- age_cohort: 0.0533 contribution
+- marital_status_Now_married: -0.0467 contribution
+- relationship_Own-child: -0.0445 contribution
+- gender_binary: -0.0386 contribution
+- hours_per_week_Monthly_Sales_employees: -0.0349 contribution
+- age_cohort: 0.0313 contribution

+The most important features are the ones that have a significant negative coefficient on the predicted target variable (-1.2567, -0.7523, and -0.3511).
+These feature values indicate that the model predicts higher marital status (e.g., Married-civ-spouse) or lower relationship status (e.g., Own-child) for this instance compared to what is observed in the data.

+The features with significant positive coefficients (-0.2641, -0.1466, and -0.0846) indicate that the model predicts a higher marital status or relationship status (e.g., Now_married) for this instance compared to the observed values.

+The feature hours_per_week has a moderate effect on the prediction (0.3354), indicating that as the number of hours worked per week increases, the predicted marital status is more likely to be Married-civ-spouse.

 ## Dependencies
 - Python 3.x
 - pandas